Thomas J. Nevin, informant for surveyor John Hurst's son's birth, May 1868

 1868: Thomas Nevin, informant

 On the 11th April, 1868, Louisa Hurst, formerly Tatlow, gave birth to William Nevin Tatlow Hurst in the district of Hobart.
 The father's occupation was listed as "surveyor".
 Their son's birth was registered on 22nd May, 1868 by photographer Thos Nevin, informant, Elizabeth St., where Nevin was operating from Alfred Bock's former photographic studio at 140 Elizabeth St. Hobart Town.
 Neither parent of this child carried the surname "Nevin".
-It was neither the mother's maiden name nor the father's middle name.
-Yet the child was given "Nevin" as a middle name along with his mother's maiden name "Tatlow".
+It was neither the mother's maiden name nor the father's middle name, so it seems the child was given his grandmother Eliza Hurst's maiden name "Nevin" as a middle name along with his mother's maiden name "Tatlow".
 As a surveyor, the child's father John Hurst was most likely absent from Hobart on business in May 1868, and requested Thomas Nevin to register his son's birth at the Town Hall.
-This is the reason the name "Nevin" appears for the first time in the Hurst family of Tasmania, as a gesture towards to the family of John Nevin snr and his son Thomas J. Nevin, and for no other reason.
+This is the reason the name "Nevin" appears in the BDM documents of the Hurst family in Tasmania, as a familial connection to the family of John Nevin (1808-1887).

 Schooling may have brought the families closer together.
 John Nevin snr and his daughter Mary Ann Nevin were both school teachers in the Kangaroo Valley and New Town area.
-And the relationship to a family of surveyors may have benefited Thomas Nevin's photographic work with the Lands Department, which employed photographers as a matter of course by the early 1870s on government commissions.
-When Thomas J. Nevin's own son Thomas James Nevin jnr was born (and given the same name as his father) in April 1874, he too was away on business, working at Port Arthur on government commission. so Thomas Nevin's father-in-law Captain James Day signed the child's birth registration as the "informant" on 26th May in his absence.
+The relationship to a family of surveyors may also have benefited Thomas Nevin's photographic work with the Lands Department, which employed photographers as a matter of course by the early 1870s on government contract.
+When Thomas J. Nevin's own son Thomas James ("Sonny") Nevin jnr was born (and given the same name as his father) in April 1874, he too was away on business working at Port Arthur at the request of the new Surgeon-Commandant Dr John Coverdale.
+It was Thomas Nevin's father-in-law Captain James Day who signed Thomas and Elizabeth Nevin's son's birth registration as the "informant" on 26th May in Thomas' absence.

-Thomas J. Nevin's signature on this document of William Nevin Tatlow's birth in May 1868 carries his usual abbreviation of "Thos" and flourishes, but minus the "Jas", of "James", his middle name.
+Thomas J. Nevin's signature on this document of William Nevin Tatlow's birth in May 1868 carries his usual abbreviation of Thomas to "Thos" with flourishes, but minus the "Jas", of "James", his middle name.
 It is similar to his signatures on his marriage certificate 1871, and the birth registrations of his children 1872-1888, viz:.

 Above: Thomas Nevin's signatures, sourced from Tasmanian Names Index (TAHO)